Cortex: A Compiler for Recursive Deep Learning Models: Conclusion

 \section{Conclusion}

-We presented \Sys, a compiler for optimizing recursive deep learning models for fast inference.
-Eschewing vendor libraries, \Sys's approach allows aggressive kernel fusion and end-to-end optimizations from the recursive control flow down to the tensor algebra computations.
-This allows \Sys~to achieve significantly lower inference latencies. \Sys~demonstrates that we can broaden the scope of deep learning computations that can be expressed and optimized using compiler techniques.
-In the future, we hope to develop similar techniques for training and serving models with potentially non-recursive dynamic control flow.
-Integrating \Sys~into higher level programming abstractions is also something we plan to look into.
+In this paper, we presented \Sys, a compiler for optimizing recursive deep learning models for fast inference.
+Eschewing vendor libraries, \Sys's approach enables aggressive kernel fusion and end-to-end optimizations from the recursive control flow down to the tensor algebra computations.
+This allows \Sys~to achieve significantly lower inference latencies.
+Past work on machine learning compilers~\cite{relay, nimble, tf_ctrl_flow, tf_ctrl_flow_sched} as well as on deep learning~\cite{treelstm, moe, depth_adapt_transformer} suggests that supporting efficient execution of various kinds of dynamism in ML models is very desirable. \Sys~demonstrates that a fruitful way of doing this is to exploit past work on general-purpose compilation, such as the inspector-executor technique or the sparse polyhedral framework.
+We believe it is also important to expand the scope of the highly specialized ML frameworks and techniques used today (without compromising their ability to optimize static feed-forward models), as we do in the case of the ILIR, for example.
+In the future, we hope (i) to apply these insights to develop similar techniques for training and serving models with potentially non-recursive dynamic control flow and (ii) to integrate \Sys~into higher level programming abstractions.